mbridak/not1mm/README.md

 ## Changes of note

+- [23-4-5] Fixed crash caused by lists not being lists.
+Filled out some existing code stubs in the Field Day plugin.
+Fixed log window not showing current contest Q's.
 - [23-4-4] Current OP defaults to Station call if OPON not used.
 Text formatting of Station settings.
 Removed STX and SRX strings from General Logging ADIF.
 DB now operates on current contest Nr.
 Hide/Show band-mode frames.
 - [23-4-3] Added dialog to select from defined contests in the active database.
 Force Station settings then new contest dialog on new DB creation.
 Add Greneral Logging contest type.
 Added other Cabrillo tags.